PowerSnail/ColorSnail/ReadMe.md

 ## Instructions

 Color Snail applies user-friendly UI/UX.
 The tool is intuitively easy to utilize.
+To download the source code, please fork or clone the repository.
+I am more than willing to hear from users.
+Please open an issue or email me directly at hj5fb@virginia.edu if you prefer it.
+To download the executable only (the .exe you run), open the folder "Release [version number]" and download "ColorSnail.exe".
+This standalone executable should be able to run if .Net framework is installed properly on your machine.

 ### 1. Grab Color